tmux-python/tmuxp/doc/about_tmux.rst

 Window Name
 -----------

-Windows can be *named upon creation*
+Windows can be *named upon creation*.

 .. code-block:: bash